Ammarillo/SimpleEvents/README.md

 ## Usage

-Just attach this script on a gameobject in the scene -> Done
+Just attach the SimpleEvents.cs script on a gameobject in the scene -> Done

 ## Example